PVPO: Pre-Estimated Value-Based Policy Optimization for Agentic Reasoning: Experiments

 \section{Experiments}

-In this section, we run a series of experiments.
-First, we test our method on multi-hop question answering to validate its effectiveness in the agent domain.
-Then, we test it on mathematical reasoning to show its generalizability.
-These experiments help us answer the following questions:
+In this section, we conduct a series of experiments to comprehensively evaluate PVPO.
+First, we test our method on multi-hop QA to validate its effectiveness in the agent domain.
+Next, we perform ablation studies to examine the contributions of the core modules of PVPO.
+We further apply PVPO to mathematical reasoning tasks to verify its generalizability and also evaluate its compatibility with other advanced RL algorithms.
+In addition, we analyze the training efficiency and convergence properties of PVPO.
+Finally, we present a case study to investigate the efficiency and robustness of PVPO under low sampling budget.